solyarisoftware/sinatra-api-server-toolbox/README.md

 end
 ```

-I want to connect also to a second different postgresql database named `sar`, containing table:
+I want to connect also to a second different postgreSQL database named `sar`, containing table:
 - `Note`

 Here below the table columns details: